-This duty implies that governments must take necessary steps and measures to prevent a third party from interfering with the enjoyment of the right to health.
-In the context of maternal mortality, it would imply a government's obligation to ensure that third parties do not interfere with women's enjoyment of their sexual and reproductive health.
-Thus, as shown above, the challenges of socio-cultural factors, which contribute to high maternal mortality in the country, will amount to a breach of the obligation to protect women's right to health (UN Committee on CEDAW 1999).
+factors, which contribute to high maternal mortality in the country, will amount to a breach of the obligation to protect women's right to health 9ceda Committee; 1999).
 Similarly, the negative attitudes of health care providers towards women attending antenatal care and barriers created by high cost of medical care, especially in rural areas, will constitute a breach of the duty to protect.
-A report has shown that women attending ante-natal care in Nigeria are sometimes forced to make unauthorised payments before they receive treatment (CRR and WARDC 2008).
+A report has shown that women attending ante-natal care in Nigeria are sometimes forced to make unauthorised payments before they receive treatment (Center for Reproductive Rights and WARDC 2008).
 This often creates barriers for many women who are unable to make such payments.
 Thus, some of these women tend to shun treatment in public hospitals and resort to self-delivery or seeking help from untrained persons, thereby endangering their lives.
 In most cases, because of the poor facilities in public hospitals, some women are forced to attend private hospitals for delivery.
 For some women, (especially those in rural areas) who are unable to afford this treatment, there is the likelihood of being exposed to injury or death during childbirth.
 This amounts to failure on the part of the Nigerian government to protect women from discriminatory practices that may result in their death.

-In one of its landmark decisions involving Alyne da Silva Pimentel v Brazil,5 the CEDAW Committee has noted that 'lack of appropriate maternal health services has a differential impact on the right of life of women'.
-The Committee further notes that states have the obligation to guarantee all women of whatever racial, social and economic backgrounds to safe, timely, and non-discriminatory maternal health (UN Committee on CEDAW 2008).
+In one of its landmark decisions involving Alyne da Silva Pimentel v Brazil, 18 the CEDAW Committee has noted that 'lack of appropriate maternal health services has a differential impact on the right of life of women'.
+The Committee further notes that states have the obligation to guarantee all women of whatever racial, social and economic backgrounds to safe, timely, and non-discriminatory maternal health.
 This statement of the Committee is consistent with upholding the notion of substantive equality.
 The Committee reinstated the principle of due diligence to hold the Brazilian government responsible for its failure to regulate the activities of health providers in the country.
 It then found the Brazilian government in breach of its obligation under international law to ensure safe delivery for women.
 The decision in Alyne v Brazil is a clear indication of how a rights-based approach to maternal mortality can strengthen states' accountability at the national level.
-It also underscores the importance of international mechanisms in enhancing accountability where national mechanisms are unreliable, inefficient or non-existent (de Mesquita and Kismödi 2012: 79).
+It also the importance of international mechanisms in enhancing accountability where national mechanisms are unreliable, inefficient or nonexistent (de Mesquita and Kismödi 2012: 79).
 More importantly, it demonstrates how a state may be in violation of its obligation to prevent discrimination in the delivery of health care services.
 The fact that the services not provided are only required by women is an indication of failure to fulfil women's rights to health and prevent inequality in access to health care service.